 DOT seeks applications from restaurants for its curbside seating platforms program.
 The platforms provide outdoor public seating in the curb lane during the warm months and promote local businesses.
 Such programs are popular in Europe, where narrow sidewalks prevent sidewalk cafés, and have recently been established in California and Canada.
 Learn more

-To improve the quality of life and walkability of NYC, DOT partners with local nonprofits to create new public plazas throughout the City.
-Through the NYC Plaza Program, DOT works with partners to reconfigure streets at appropriate locations to build exciting new destinations that fit the unique needs and character of each community.
+To improve the quality of life and walkability of NYC, DOT partners with not-for-profit applicants to develop neighborhood plazas that meet the needs of each local community.
+DOT requires Community Board support before building a plaza.
 Learn more about the Plaza Program

 WalkNYC is New York City’s standard for pedestrian wayfinding.
 While the City has many signs directing drivers these provide very little benefit to pedestrians.
 The goal of WalkNYC is to remedy this information and navigation gap.